 Now that we got this out of the way, let’s talk about the real reasons why he might not be ready for a relationship with you?

-In my opinion, there are only 3 scenarios to this situation:
+In my opinion, there are mainly 3 scenarios to this situation:

 - He is not that into you.
-He might have liked you at first when he asked you on a date, but after a few dates he realized that he does not have the spark for you, he does not feel that special connection which he need for him to consider being in a relationship with you.
+He might have liked you at first when he asked you on a date, but after a few dates he realized that he does not have the spark for you, he does not feel that special connection which he needs for him to consider being in a relationship with you.

 - He thinks he can do better than you.
-The grass seemed greener outside and he felt he wants someone better than you…maybe a better looking, or smarter woman, or someone who take a better care of him or boosts his ego.
-The bottom line is that he does not value you and the time you put into the dating process…which could be because he is blind but it could also be your fault that you gave him too much too early and for free…
+The grass seemed greener outside and he felt he wanted someone better than you…maybe a better looking, or smarter woman, or someone who take a better care of him and overall makes him feel better about himself.
+The bottom line is that he does not value you and the time you put into the dating process…which could be because he is blind not seeing your value but it could also be your fault that you gave him too much too early and for free…

 - He is truly struggling with something.
 Although I think this scenario is the least likely of the three.
 He might be having some issues that bring a lot of worry and anxiety in his life that he cannot be in a relationship at the moment.

 If he does not want a “relationship”, what does he want from you?

 If this was his way of breaking up with you, then he does not want anything from you.
 This was his exit plan and that was the end of the story.

-This way he can disappear and not feel guilty about it, because he has never promised you anything and has been clear with you from day one.
+This way he can disappear and not feel guilty about it, because he has never promised you anything and has been clear that he is not in a relationship with you.

 What does all of this mean for you?